Autumn Workshop dates

 FluteFling Saturday half-day workshops are held every month at Tribe Porty in Portobello, Edinburgh, providing flute and whistle players with inspiration and ideas to further develop their music.

 Dates and technical focus

-Regular FluteFling workshops are held on the third Saturday of every month.
+Regular FluteFling workshops are mainly held on the third Saturday of every month.

 - Saturday 23rd Sep: focus on breathing and phrasing (note, this is the 4th Saturday of the month)

 - Saturday 14th Oct: no workshop this month

 - Friday-Sunday 03-05 Nov: FluteFling Aberdeen Weekend with tutors Sharon Creasey, Gordon Turnbull and a guest speaker, sessions and concert.
 Details TBC.

 - Saturday 18th Nov: focus tbc (3rd Saturday of the month)